RSV INFORMATION HUB

 Links to provincial resources:

-Quebec is publicly funding RSV immunization for babies born within the 2025-2026 season.
-All babies born in the 2025-2026 RSV season can receive the immunization free of charge.
+Quebec is publicly funding RSV immunization for babies—nirsevimab (Beyfortus).
+All babies born during the 2025–2026 season can receive the immunization at no cost.
+In addition, infants born on or after April 2, 2025, who are under 8 months old and entering their first RSV season, are also eligible for the publicly funded immunization.
 Visit the Quebec RSV immunization page for information about the publicly funded program.

-The RSV vaccine for pregnant mothers can be purchased privately with a prescription from a healthcare provider.
+The RSV vaccine for pregnant mothers—RSVpreF (ABRYSVO)—can be purchased privately with a prescription from a healthcare provider.
 Some private insurances may cover the cost of the vaccine.

 Links to provincial resources:

-The RSV vaccine for pregnant mothers can be purchased privately with a prescription from a healthcare provider.
+The RSV vaccine for pregnant mothers—RSVpreF (ABRYSVO)—can be purchased privately with a prescription from a healthcare provider.
 Some private insurances may cover the cost of the vaccine.

 Contact your local public health unit or talk to a healthcare provider to learn more about available RSV protection options.